and07/rss2website/README.md

 Clone it into `$GOPATH/src/github.com/and07`.

-## 1. Build Docker image with program in it
+## 1. Build and run Docker image with program in it

 ```
-sudo docker build -t and07/rss2site .
+docker-compose up --build

+#
 ```

 ## 2. Show image